-A 21-year-old former inmate at County Jail No. 5 in San Bruno who was in April allegedly kneed, punched, and “bodyslammed” by a San Francisco Sheriff’s deputy is taking the city and the Sheriff’s Department to court over the accused beating.
+A 21-year-old former inmate at County Jail No. 5 in San Bruno who was allegedly kneed, punched, and “bodyslammed” by a San Francisco Sheriff’s deputy in April is taking the city and the Sheriff’s Department to court.

 Deshaun Roberts, who is no longer an inmate at the jail, filed suit against the city on Aug.
 23 in the U.S. District Court of Northern California.
 The incident spurred Sheriff Vicki Hennessy to ask the FBI to investigate the matter, as first reported by Mission Local at the time.

 After an initial probe, the FBI on May 10 “declined to prosecute” the case and it was turned over to the Department of Police Accountability days later, said Sheriff’s Department spokeswoman Nancy Crowley.

 The case is but one of a surfeit of misconduct cases against sheriff’s deputies at the jail, where inmates have complained about regular beatings, “fight clubs,” and sleep deprivation.

 The lawsuit alleges that, on April 18, Deputy Alex Jayson wrongfully ordered Roberts to go back to his cell, and Roberts immediately requested a form to file a complaint against Jayson.
 Jayson allegedly told Roberts to wait in his cell for the form, but Roberts insisted Jayson provide the grievance form immediately in the jail pod.

 As Roberts sat down at a table in a common area to wait for the form, Jayson allegedly pushed Roberts toward his cell four times “with extreme force.”
 Even after Roberts allegedly told Jayson not to touch him, Jayson pushed Roberts against the metal stairs leading to the second floor of the pod.